danielsaidi/website_danielsaidi/collections/_posts/2012/2012-05-28-devsum-2012-day2-summary.md

 during the design phase.
 With design data, developers and designers can see data in the UI when developing and designing.

-Before animations, Johan recommended the **Windows Phone Commands VS Extension**, which lets you download and run apps on the simulator.
+Before animations, he recommended the **Windows Phone Commands VS Extension**, which lets you download and run apps on the simulator.
 No roms are needed - apps can be downloaded directly from the marketplace.